thermage/thermage/README.md

 #### Base Element

-Base Element - is a common root element for all Clirad components.
+Root element for all Clirad components.

 #### Methods